 The Complete Guide to Filing Cabinets

 Is your office paperwork getting a little overwhelming?
-Use our guide to filing cabinets before you decide what to buy to ensure you get the best possible solution for your space.
+Read our guide to filing cabinets before you decide what to buy to ensure you get the best possible solution for your space.

-Lateral files feature wide but shallow drawers that are ideal for high-capacity filing.
-Due to their shallow drawer extension, lateral files are great for walkways and areas requiring a lot of filing in a tight space.
-Most lateral files are 32" to 36" wide, making them wide enough to hold both legal- and letter-size documents, which can be arranged in a side-by-side or front-to-back configuration.
-Lateral files can have as few as 2 and as many as 7 drawers, with most 2-drawer units being low profile enough to fit underneath a work surface.
+Lateral file cabinets feature wide but shallow drawers ideal for high-capacity filing.
+Due to their shallow drawer extension, lateral file cabinets are great for walkways and areas requiring a lot of filing in a tight space.
+Most lateral file cabinets are 32" – 36" wide, making them wide enough to hold both legal- and letter-size documents, which can be arranged in a side-by-side or front-to-back configuration.
+Lateral file cabinets can have as few as 2 and as many as 7 drawers, with most 2-drawer units being low profile enough to fit underneath a work surface.

-Vertical files have narrow but deep drawers, usually measuring 15" to 20" wide.
-While lateral files are ideal for high-capacity, long-term use, vertical files typically hold fewer documents and are great for everyday use in a personal workspace.
-Vertical files take up minimal wall space, but the deep drawers require more clearance to open than shallow lateral files.
+Vertical file cabinets have narrow but deep drawers, usually measuring 15" – 20" wide.
+While lateral file cabinets are ideal for high-capacity, long-term use, vertical file cabinets typically hold fewer documents and are great for everyday use in a personal workspace.
+Vertical file cabinets take up minimal wall space, but the deep drawers require more clearance to open than shallow lateral file cabinets do.

-Mobile files are filing cabinets on wheels.
-This type of filing cabinet is almost always a vertical file, and most options have only 1 or 2 drawers, which allow it to fit underneath work surfaces, though larger mobile files exist.
+Mobile file cabinets are filing cabinets on wheels.
+This type of filing cabinet is almost always a vertical file, and most options have only 1 or 2 drawers so they can fit underneath work surfaces, though larger mobile file cabinets are available.
 Many mobile filing cabinets include a 5th wheel on the bottom drawer for added stability, and casters are often lockable to keep the cabinet in place when stationary.

-Side tab files display file folders in a vertical position rather than in a horizontal position.
-Commonly used in medical record-keeping, side tab files make information easily accessible by allowing users to locate the name on a folder tab at a glance.
-Side tab files come with swinging doors, tambour doors, or no doors.
+Side tab file cabinets display file folders in a vertical position rather than a horizontal position.
+Commonly used in medical record-keeping, side tab file cabinets make information easily accessible by allowing users to locate the name on a folder tab at a glance.
+Side tab file cabinets come without doors, with swinging doors, and with tambour doors.

-Tambour door files are side tab files with doors that fold back into the storage unit.
-This efficient door style is ideal when filing in tight spaces that may not have clearance for large swinging doors.
+Tambour door file cabinets are side tab file cabinets with doors that fold back into the storage unit.
+This efficient door style is ideal when filing is needed in tight spaces that may not have clearance for large swinging doors.

-Card files (or card catalogs) house cards of a specific size, including 3”x5” and 4”x6” index cards, usually in a front-to-back configuration.
+Card file cabinets are designed to house cards of a specific size, including 3”x5” and 4”x6” index cards, usually in a front-to-back configuration.

-Flat files have short, wide drawers specifically designed to house large blueprints and artwork.
-Storing art and blueprints in this manner keeps them flat, which is often preferred to rolling up large schematics and documents.
+Flat file cabinets have short, wide drawers specifically designed to house large blueprints and artwork.
+Storing art and blueprints in this manner keeps them flat, which is often preferred over folding or rolling large schematics and documents.

-Storage islands are a combination of any type of filing cabinet and/or storage cabinet with a counter height work surface.
-Storage islands are ideal for use between employee workstations.
-They make not only great storage solutions but also excellent touch points for collaboration and casual meetings.
+Storage islands are a combination of any type of filing cabinet and/or storage cabinet with a counter-height work surface.
+Storage islands are ideal between employee workstations.
+They make great storage solutions and excellent touch points for collaboration and casual meetings as well.

 Metal file cabinets are typically made of galvanized steel and are the most durable option.
-This type of file is commonly used for high-capacity filing in departments where records are kept for extended periods.
-Although not considered the most traditionally attractive option, metal filing cabinets come in many colors to match your office.
+This type of file cabinet is commonly used for high-capacity filing in accounting offices and other places where records are kept for extended periods.
+Although not considered the most traditionally attractive, metal filing cabinets come in many colors you can match to your office décor.

-Laminate furniture can look like real wood but is actually made from a form of particle board with or without a wood grain print.
+Laminate furniture can be made to look like real wood but is actually made from some particle board with or without a wood grain print.
 Laminate filing cabinets are an affordable alternative to real wood and veneer options, giving the look of real wood without the high cost.

 Wood veneer is made of a thin layer of real wood bonded over a thicker layer of pressboard.
 This provides a more high-end look than laminate but at a lower cost than solid wood furniture.